 A Network Attached Storage (NAS) is essentially a dedicated storage server with a network connection.
 That’s because these file-level storage architectures can store a lot of data while also connecting to your network, which is super convenient for remote work or when multiple users need to access the same device.

-NAS devices use hard disk drives (HDDs) or solid-state drives (SSDs).
+NAS devices use hard disk drives (HDDs) or solid state drives (SSDs).
 There are also ‘cloud NAS’ providers like LucidLink — but the majority of the time, NAS devices are physical items.

 Drives are often enterprise-grade, so they can withstand the rigors of running 24-7 for months on end.
-NAS typically includes a powerful CPU that can enable integration with cloud storage, organize files, or run software applications to provide additional capabilities such as email or security.
+NAS typically includes a powerful CPU that can enable integration with cloud storage, organize files, or run software applications to provide additional capabilities such as email or data security.

 NAS, which emerged in the 1970s and was initially commercialized in the early 1980s, can also be configured to create backups, stream media, and even host virtual desktop infrastructure.